LoganThatcher/LoganThatcher.github.io/RoyaleIslandShowdown.md

 # Project Summary

 Royale Island Showdown is an online multiplayer shooter.
 It contains battle royale elements where 4 players will dive down on the island map, collect resources, and try to be the last player standing.
 Each player has an AI teammate that works with them to win.

 ### Development

+This game is an independent project built in Unreal Engine 4.
+I used the client server architecture to create a stable and secure multiplayer environment.
+I designed an AI companion that strived to be an effective and cooperative teammate.
+The AI had a perception system which closely mirrored the information that was available to the player.
+It used this information in a modified K-nearest neighbors algorithm to predict how the player would react to situations.
+The AI added this information to a Behavior Tree to make decisions and execute actions.

-The game was built in Unreal Engine 4, by myself.
-It uses a combination of C++ and Unreal Blueprints.
+Royale Island Showdown was made using a combination of C++ and Unreal Blueprints.

-And the game is available on Steam.
+The game is available on Steam.
 [Link to the steam store page](https://store.steampowered.com/app/1528570/Royale_Island_Showdown/)

 ## Map overview